Nations assess risk of halting, continuing with AstraZeneca - WTMJ

 Many other countries in Asia have likewise shrugged off concerns, though Indonesia halted use of the shot this week, saying it would wait for a World Health Organization report on the issue.

-AstraZeneca, the European Medicines Agency and the WHO have said there is no evidence the vaccine carries an increased risk of blood clots.
+In addition to the EMA, AstraZeneca and the WHO have said there is no evidence the vaccine carries an increased risk of blood clots.
 There have been 37 reports of blood clots among the more than 17 million people who have received the vaccine across the EU and Britain, the company said.

 “This is much lower than would be expected to occur naturally in a general population of this size and is similar across other licensed COVID-19 vaccines,” the Anglo-Swedish drugmaker said.

-The EMA has asked experts to look into the issue and originally planned to share their findings Thursday, but as the debate reached a fever pitch Tuesday, the regulator said it would provide an update in a news conference later in the day.
+The EMA has asked experts to look into the issue and originally planned to share their findings Thursday, but as the debate reached a fever pitch Tuesday, the regulator provided an update in a news conference.

-The agency has so far said that the benefits of receiving the shot outweigh the risk of side effects.
+Cooke, the agency’s head, said experts meeting this week will make a recommendation Thursday.

-But the number of countries in the bloc that are sticking with the shot is falling after heavyweights like Germany, Italy, France and Spain all said they were suspending it.
+But in the meantime, the number of countries in the bloc that are sticking with the shot is falling after heavyweights like Germany, Italy, France and Spain all said they were suspending it.

 That left Belgium — and a handful of others such as Poland, Romania and Greece — increasingly isolated in their insistence that halting the shots now would cause a lot more harm that the side effects so hotly debated now.